Ending your rental lease is not as stressful as you think it may be as long as you are organised.

 Notify change of address

 Whether you’re moving in Sydney or Melbourne, your address is located on many important documents so ensure you notify these corporations that you will no longer be living in your previous rental.
-These including changing your address regarding insurance, banks, vets, councils, motor registration, driver licence, memberships and subscriptions etc.
+These including changing your address for your insurance, banks, vets, councils, motor registration, driver licence, memberships and subscriptions etc.

 Get your bond back

 As long as you have followed the process correctly, your signatures on your bond claim match the RTBA’s records and the RTBA has your bank account details then you should receive your bond back within 3 business days.
 It is also a good idea to check the rental property against the condition report for when you moved in, compare photos of when you first moved in and also take some well lit photos just before you hand your keys back to prevent any possible discrepancies.

 Be mindful of the notice period

-Depending on the notice period of your leasing agreement, you will usually need to give your landlord at least 28 days notice that you will be moving out of your current rental.
-If you don’t provide the appropriate days notice then you may have to pay the rest of the notice period in rent, even after you have moved out.
-Giving notice applies to both month-to-month contracts and also fixed leases.
+Depending on the notice period of your lease agreement, you will usually need to give your landlord at least 28 days notice before you move out of your house.
+If you don’t provide enough notice then you may have to pay the rest of the notice period in rent, even after you’ve moved out.
+Giving notice applies to both month-to-month contracts and also to fixed leases.

 Give notice to your roommates

-If you are sharing your current home with roommates (and you can still stand the sight of them) then you should give them as much notice as well about your decision to leave so they have plenty of time to make other arrangements.
-Don’t forget if you have co-signed your lease with your roommate then you are equally responsible for the rental so you want to ensure all procedures are followed correctly.
+If you are sharing your current home with roommates (and you can still stand the sight of them) then you should also give them as much notice about your decision to leave so they have plenty of time to make other arrangements.
+Don’t forget: if you have co-signed your lease with your roommate then you are equally responsible for the rental, so make sure all sharehouse legal procedures are followed correctly.

 Restore walls to its original condition

-If your landlord gave you some flexible and allowed you to paint the walls and hang some portraits up during your stay then it is your responsibility to ensure the walls are restored back to its original condition.
-Make sure you fill all the holes with high and repaint the walls to its original colour to ensure you get your full bond back.
+If your landlord gave you some flexibility and allowed you to paint the walls and hang some portraits up during your stay then it is your responsibility to ensure the walls are restored back to their original condition.
+Make sure you fill all the holes with high and repaint the walls to their original colour to ensure you get your full bond back.